 This U.S. Department of Education's Exit Counseling Guide will help you understand your rights and responsibilities as a student loan borrower.

 Depending on your financial circumstances during repayment, you may want to consider different repayment options.
-Currently, there are four repayment options with the Income Based Repayment (IBR) being available effective July 1, 2009.
-Use the Loan-repayment calculator to compare your repayment options.
+Use the Loan Simulator to compare your repayment options.

 For information on loan forgiveness, you should review the web page of your prior federal student loan lender or the Department of Education.
 Some potential employers may also have loan forgiveness programs, be sure to add this item to the list of benefits you're considering when accepting employment.

 The Teacher Loan Forgiveness Program is intended to encourage students to enter and continue in the teaching profession.
 See the US Department of Education for more information.

 In April of 2022, the Department of Education announced a 'Fresh Start' to help eligible federal student loan borrowers in default.
 To learn more, visit the Department of Education's Fresh Start page.